 Zakopane is only around an hour from Krakow on the bus so it even makes a great day trip if you aren’t staying overnight.
 There is plenty of opportunity for skiing, snowboarding, tobogganing and enjoying the general winter vibe of this winter wonderland!
 We caught the Krakow to Zakopane bus but must have been so super unlucky on the day as it broke down half way and we had to wait for a back up bus.
 Usually it’s a super quick trip though for starting your Zakopane holidays!

 Once in Zakopane, you can get around most places on foot as the town itself is not huge.
 There are also buses to take you for day trips outside of Zakopane.
 Book your day trip tours here.

 If you are planning on Christmas in Zakopane, or just a visit any time of the year, you may want to consider AirBnb for accommodation.
 The best option is to book an apartment or private home like we did so you can feel at home while away.
 Plus you will get free credit towards your first booking when you sign up with this link.

-Booking resources for your Zakopane white Christmas:
+Booking resources for your Zakopane Christmas: